Now FDA approved to treat

 Results With WAKIX in the Clinical Trial of Children 6-17 Years Old

-Significantly reduced excessive daytime sleepiness (EDS) in patients 6-17 years old with narcolepsy compared with placebo
+Significantly reduced excessive daytime sleepiness (EDS) and significantly fewer cataplexy attacks in patients 6-17 years old with narcolepsy compared with placebo

 EDS Results